liangk/fullstack-auth-boilerplate/docs/troubleshooting.md

 # Troubleshooting Guide

-Common issues and their solutions for the Fullstack Auth Boilerplate.
+Common issues and their solutions for the StackInsight Auth Lite.

 ## Table of Contents